zorosmith/upgraded-computing-machine/Welcome file.md

 COULD NOT LOAD MODULE "svmstruct_mrf_act_dyn"! perhaps module is not in module search path?

 **A1**.
-You should make sure that you execute the script install_dependencies.sh succes
+You should make sure that you execute the script install_dependencies.sh successfully

 for example,I want to use the webcam,modify the name just like the following lines ①②③：